sharmapranav25/Data-stuctures/README.md

     7

-### If we try and get an index out of bounds we get an index out of bounds error.
+### Try and get an index out of bounds.
 Program tries to access an index that doesn't exist
     print(anArray[100])

 output:

     Fatal error: Index out of range

-### Above we saw that the code will give an error if we try and get the 100th index. but how many indexes are there?
+### Number of indexes
     print(numOfIndex)

 this will give us the count of all the items in the array